julianakwan/julianakwan.github.io/README.md

-Hello - this is my website that I use to collate my various projects together.
+Hello - this is my website that I use to collate code, images and presentations of my various projects together.

 In it, you will find links to my projects, examples for my repositories and my publications.